Liberty, equality, fraternity through my graphic design lens

 Process

-My historical research led me to the original scanned book (Robespierre, 1790) on Google Books, and I examined the context of the phrase when it was used for the first time.
+The historical research led me to a scan of the original text (Robespierre, 1790) on Google Books, where I could read the phrase in the context of its first use.

 Graphic Design